vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

   </ng-template>
 ```

-An internal slide data could be very helpful to add cool Angular animations.
-Use properties `isActive` and `isCentered` to switch the state of animation.
+An internal slide data could be very helpful to add cool animations using native CSS animations.
+Use properties `isActive` and `isCentered` to toggle a CSS class.
 An example is below.

 1. Define animation in `your.component.ts`: